You’ve read our laptop reviews. You’ve read our conclusions. And now you’re wondering how we came to them.

 Allow us to lift the veil.
 Here we’ll explain the benchmarks we use for objective testing and the perspective from which we approach subjective topics.
 We don’t expect everyone to agree with our opinions, but we hope that sharing our process will leave you better equipped to decide what laptop best fits your needs.

 Also check out our list of the best laptops as chosen by our reviewers.

 The hands-on experience

 The senses of sight and touch allow us to make first judgments about the laptops we receive for review.
 Different laptops are made of different materials such as plastic and aluminum.
 While metal is generally considered “premium” compared to plastic, that’s not always the case – a thin piece of metal may feel less sturdy.
 We strive to describe both the materials used in a laptop’s construction and how those materials hold up in real-world scenarios.

-During our time with a laptop – usually a week – our initial impressions are tempered by the passage of time.
+During our time with a laptop – usually one or two weeks – our initial impressions are tempered by the passage of time.
 A finish that was at first beautiful and unique may become annoying if it attracts dirt and fingerprints too easily, and a design that seemed mundane may grow on us through its utility.

 Ultimately, hands-on impressions are subjective, no matter how much time we spend with each laptop.
 However, our experience handling many laptops gives a unique perspective on these products, making it possible to develop informed opinions about where each product we review stands against the competition.
 At the least, we want our readers to leave a review with a strong idea of how a laptop looks and feels in the real world.